iAdamo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 if the last digit of n is less than 6 and not 0: the string and is less than 6 and not 0 followed by a new line

+3. alphABET

+Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+	All your code should be in the main function
+	You can only use putchar three times in your code